microdotblog/indie-microblogging/Part 6/Banning users.md

 > Twitter is funding a small independent team of up to five open source architects, engineers, and designers to develop an open and decentralized standard for social media.
 The goal is for Twitter to ultimately be a client of this standard.

-I should be excited about this, but instead my first reaction was frustration.
+I should have been excited about this, but instead my first reaction was frustration.
 Ten years after early Twitter employees like Blaine Cook and Alex Payne were pushing for a more open architecture, _now_ Jack Dorsey realizes Twitter is too big and creates a team to work on... [blockchain-based solutions][7]?

 > Finally, new technologies have emerged to make a decentralized approach more viable.
 Blockchain points to a series of decentralized solutions for open and durable hosting, governance, and even monetization.
 Much work to be done, but the fundamentals are there.